proofdict/jekyll-theme/README.md

 Contains the `main.scss` that imports sass files from within the `_sass` directory.
 This `main.scss` is what gets processed into the theme's main stylesheet `main.css` called by `_layouts/default.html` via `_includes/head.html`.

 This directory can include sub-directories to manage assets of similar type, and will be copied over as is, to the final transformed site directory.

-### Plugins

-Minima comes with [`jekyll-seo-tag`](https://github.com/jekyll/jekyll-seo-tag) plugin preinstalled to make sure your website gets the most useful meta tags.
-See [usage](https://github.com/jekyll/jekyll-seo-tag#usage) to know how to set it up.

 ## Usage